Setting up GitHub integration for your project

 Setting up pull request integration

-For a bound project, the quality gate status and analysis metrics are reported to your pull requests in GitHub provided:
+For a bound project, the analysis results summary and issues are reported to your pull requests in GitHub provided:

 Preventing the pull request merge if the quality gate fails